ZhNuren/Passenger-transportation/README.md

-This is the website that was created for final project in hight school.
+This is the website that was created for final project in high school.
 It works on localhost.
 You will need to download XAMPP and upload there .sql file.